LasseKrarup/TheHideout/content/pages/about/pricing/index.md

     ***Indicative rates***
   image: null
 priceExamples:
-  - title: 5 days in the studio
-    content: 5 days in the Hideout studio.
-10 hours All recording sessions are run by fully qualified engineer
-    price: 15.000 DKK (VAT incl. so no VAT will be added to the total cost.)
   - content: 1 day in the Hideout studio.
 10 hours All recording sessions are run by fully qualified engineer
     title: 1 day in the Hideout studio
     price: 3.500 DKK (VAT incl. so no VAT will be added to the total cost.)
-  - title: Album ( Example )
-    content: |-
-      5 days in the studio.

-      Mixing and mastering of 10 song ( Including two revisions )

-      Photoshoot in the studio. ( separate day)
-    price: 24.000 DKK  (VAT incl. so no VAT will be added to the total cost)
   - title: Livesession in the studio ( Video, audio and visual postwork )
     content: |-
       8 hours recording / video session in the studio .\